NREL/WaterTAP3/README.md

 - [ModelStructure](https://github.com/NREL/NAWI-WaterTAP3#modelstructure)

 ### Requirements
-`conda` is an open-source package management system for Python.
+[conda](https://docs.conda.io/en/latest/) is an open-source package management system for Python.
 It allows you to easily install Python packages on your laptop using environments.
 An `environment` allows you to install packages for specific purposes and keep those packages isolated from any other Python packages installed.

 We recommend you to use `conda` to manage WaterTAP3 environment.
 A YAML file `environment.yml` is provided for your convenience to build an environment called `watertap3` with all Python packages you will need in WaterTAP3.
+Use command `$ conda env create --file environment.yml` to create your environment.

 ### Data
 Input data to run the model includes financial tables and assumptions on specific unit processes.
 Global data inputs are stored in `Data/` and unit-specific